DibyoKgpIIT/CAGE_capping/README.md

+Please cite our paper
+"A Transformer based method for the Cap Analysis of 1 Gene Expression and Gene Expression Tag associated 2 5’ cap site prediction in RNA 3" when it is published.
+Authors:
+Dibya Kanti Haldar \
+Centre for Computational and Data Sciences, Indian Institute of Technology Kharagpur, West Bengal, India-721302 \
+Avik Pramanick \
+Department of Computer Science and Engineering, Indian Institute of Technology Kharagpur, West Bengal, India-721302 \
+Chandrama Mukherjee \
+Institute of Health Sciences, Presidency University, Kolkata, West Bengal, India - 700073 \
+Pralay Mitra (Corresponding Author) \
+Department of Computer Science and Engineering, Indian Institute of Technology Kharagpur, \
+Here are the steps for reproducing our results.
 1. Create the capping sequences for use in later steps: python3 preprocess_and_create_capping_dataset.py [CONTEXT_WINDOW] [1] [2]  \
    where [CONTEXT_WINDOW] stands for the length of the sequence fragment on which prediction would be made, [1] stands for chromosome number c, and [2] stands \